Evolving genealogies in cultural evolution, the descendant process, and the number of cultural traits

 provided $X^{(N)}(0)/N \to \xi_0$.
 The differential equation has two equilibria: one at $1-u/s$, the other at $0$.
-They perform a transcritical (or exchange of stability) bifurcation at $s=u$: for $s<u$, the equilibrium at $0$ is attracting, while the one at $1-u/s$ (which is then $<0$) is repelling; and vice versa for $s>u$.
+They perform a transcritical (or exchange of stability) bifurcation at $s=u$: for $s<u$, the equilibrium at $0$ is attracting, while the one at $1-u/s$ (which is then $<0$) is repelling; and vice versa for $s>u$, where $1-u/s>0$.
 For $s=u$, the two equilibria coincide at 0, which is then attracting.

 The duality \eqref{duality} carries over to the deterministic limit; specifically, evaluating \eqref{duality} for $y=1$, $N \to \infty$ such that $x/N \to \xi_0$, and $t \to \infty$ gives for the unique stable equilibrium $\bar \xi$ of the differential equation that $1-\bar \xi = \EE[(1-\xi_0)^{\widetilde Y(\infty)}\mid \widetilde Y(0)=1]$ for $\xi_0 \in (0,1]$ and so $\bar \xi = 1-\PP(\lim_{\tau \to \infty} \widetilde Y(\tau) = 0 \mid \widetilde Y(0)=1)$.
 For $s \leq u$, therefore, the trait is always absent at equilibrium, while, for $s>u$, the trait is present in a positive proportion of individuals at the stable equilibrium.
-See \citet{BaakeCorderoHummel2018} or \citet{BaakeWakolbinger2018} for the details about the deterministic limit.
+See \citet{Cordero2017}, \citet{BaakeCorderoHummel2018}, or \citet{BaakeWakolbinger2018} for the details about the deterministic limit.

-Let us note for later use that the differential equation \eqref{ode_xi} is not only the deterministic limit of our single-trait model, but also the deterministic limit of $(Y^{(N)}(\tau)/N)_{\tau \geq 0}$ (that is, for $N \to \infty$ in the sequence of processes $(Y^{(N)}(\tau)/N)_{\tau \geq 0}$ with population size $N$, without rescaling of parameters or time), provided that $Y^{(N)}(0)/N$ converges; this is clear because $(X(t))_{t \geq 0}$ and $(Y(t))_{t \geq 0}$ have the same law.
+Let us note for later use that the differential equation \eqref{ode_xi} is not only the deterministic limit of our single-trait model, but also the deterministic limit of $(Y^{(N)}(\tau)/N)_{\tau \geq 0}$ (that is, for $N \to \infty$ in the sequence of processes $(Y^{(N)}(\tau)/N)_{\tau \geq 0}$ with population size $N$, without rescaling of parameters or time), provided that $Y^{(N)}(0)/N$ converges; this is clear because $(X^{(N)}(t))_{t \geq 0}$ and $(Y^{(N)}(\tau))_{\tau \geq 0}$ have the same law.

-In the following, we continue to adhere to finite $N$, but the two regimes $s<u$ and $s>u$ still behave in qualitatively different ways (as long as $s$ is not too close to $u$ and with a smooth transition between the two regimes), see \citet[Chap.~2.5]{Nasell2011} or \citet{Foxall2021}.
+In what follows, we continue to adhere to finite $N$, but the two regimes $s<u$ and $s>u$ still behave in qualitatively different ways (as long as $s$ is not too close to $u$ and with a smooth transition between the two regimes), see \citet[Chap.~2.5]{Nasell2011} or \citet{Foxall2021}.
 We will therefore continue to use the notions \emph{subcritical} and \emph{supercritical}, in line with the literature.